nodejs/node/CONTRIBUTING.md

 please make sure discussions are related to concrete technical issues with the Node.js software.

-For technical issues related to using Node.js that are not issues with the Node.js software, itself, please file an issue at the [nodejs help repository](https://github.com/nodejs/help/issues).
+For general help using Node.js, please file an issue at the [nodejs help repository](https://github.com/nodejs/help/issues).

 Discussion of non-technical topics including subjects like intellectual